globulus/easyprefs/README.md

 ### Using multiple modules

 EasyPrefs allows for using multiple nested modules, e.g having an EasyPrefs for a library, and the app dependent on it.
 The top-level library PrefClass should have *origin* set to true.
-Starting with it, EasyPrefs will merge pref classes from all the modules down the hierarchy.
+Starting with it, EasyPrefs will merge pref classes from all the modules down the hierarchy, until it reaches the *destination* level module.

-However, this **doesn't work straight away** because of Android Dexing.
-Please use [single prefs branch](https://github.com/globulus/easyprefs/tree/single-easyprefs) until this is resolved.

 ### Kotlin notes